bonilab/Uganda-phase-1/README.md

 ## Sample Scenarios and Reproducibility

-The repository includes a `Sample_Datasets/` folder with a minimal example `Status Quo` scenarios that can be used to verify your installation and understand the model structure:
+The repository includes a `Sample_Datasets/` folder with a minimal example `Status Quo` scenarios that can be used to verify your installation and understand the model structure.
+For other senarios, refer to the `Analysis/inputs` directory.

 - `000_status_quo`